 CNG's modifications to the NOP standards are indicated in italics in the CNG standards below.
 The paragraph numbers here correlate with the numbers in the USDA Organic standards.
-Definitions or referrals to paragraphs not found on this page can be clarified by going straight to that website.

 Allowed and prohibited substances, methods, and ingredients in CNG production and handling.
 (205.105)